OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Blog___Hello World.md

 			- **Quality**: Every post on this blog will be thoroughly researched and well-written.
 I want to provide you with the most accurate and helpful information possible.
 If you feel I have made any errors, please contact me with your concerns! :)
 	- ## Get Involved
 		- I'd love for you to be part of my blogging journey.
 Here's how you can get involved:
-			- 1.  **Subscribe**: To make sure you don't miss out on any new posts, please consider subscribing to my newsletter.
-			- 2.  **Comment**: Got questions or feedback?
+			- 1.  **Comments**: Got questions or feedback?
 I'd love to hear from you!
-Please feel free to leave comments on my posts.
+Please feel free to leave comments via my email.
-			- 3.  **Share**: If you find any of my content helpful or entertaining, I'd appreciate it if you could share it with your friends and family on social media.
+			- 2.  **Share**: If you find any of my content helpful or entertaining, I'd appreciate it if you could share it with your friends and family on social media.
-			- 4.  **Connect**: Follow me on [insert your social media platforms here] to stay updated on the latest posts and happenings.
+			- 3.  **Connect**: Follow me on my social media to stay updated on the latest posts and happenings.
+(See above for list.)
 	- ## Thank You!
 		- Thank you for taking the time to read this welcome post.
 I'm excited to have you as a part of this community and can't wait to share more with you.
 		- Stay tuned for more amazing content!
-		- Best wishes, [Your Name]
+		- Best wishes, Oli Eugenio!